-Lent is an important season for the deepening of our faith.
-Beginning on Tuesday 20th February Fr.
-Mark and others will lead us through an exploration of the essential meaning and purpose of Mark’s Gospel.
-We will meet for five consecutive Tuesdays 19.00 – 20.30h at the new Chaplaincy flat, 12 ave. de la Forêt Noire (nearest tram stop Gallia, trams C, E, F, nearest bus stop Brant Université, bus n°.
-10, 15a, 30, 72), ending with Compline.
-Rowan Williams’ book, Meeting God in Mark, will be our guide.
+We are meeting on the Tuesdays of Lent for an exploration of the essential meaning and purpose of Mark’s Gospel.
+Join us this Tuesday 6 March,19h00 – 20h30, at the chaplaincy flat, 12 avenue de la Forêt Noire (nearest tram stop Gallia, trams C, E, F, nearest bus stop Brant Université, bus n°.
+10, 15a, 30, 72).

 For over forty years every springtime, members of the Anglican chaplaincies in Heidelberg, Strasbourg and on occasions Stuttgart meet at the Protestant retreat centre “Liebfrauenberg” in Alsace for a residential study weekend with a special topic and speaker.
 This is an opportunity in Lent for some serious study of aspects of our Christian faith, as well a chance to meet old friends and make new ones, to worship, walk, talk, enjoy leisurely meals, relax and have a break.
 There is even a trip to a nearby village on Saturday evening for tarte flambée.
 Families are welcome.
 If there are at least four children there will be a programme for them.

 Our Speaker The Rev’d Paul Skirrow writes: “‘The study content for this weekend will be in four parts: